Coal Combustion Residuals

 With looming changes to rules and regulations, it’s important for coal-fired power plants to understand their obligations.
 First, to know where they stand, and second, to have a clear compliance path moving forward.
 Learn more about the EPA’s January 2022 update to actions on the CCR rule.

-Coal Combustion Residuals Professional Services and Construction
+APTIM Professional Services and Construction for Coal Combustion Residuals

-Following guidelines in the CCR Rule, ash storage ponds (where CCR are stored) that required additional testing of groundwater and an assessment of corrective measures (ACM) are identified.
+Following guidelines in the CCR Rule, ash storage ponds (where CCR are stored) that required additional testing of groundwater and an assessment of corrective measures (ACM) were identified.
 This process identifies what potential actions can be taken where constituents were found at statistically significant levels above site-specific groundwater protection standards.
 The process included two years of groundwater monitoring to confirm that constituents above groundwater protection standards exist in onsite monitoring wells.
 In general, levels of constituents are stable, and in some cases decreasing.